This post may contain affiliate links. This blog generates income via ads.

 A venison burger is just like a regular hamburger, except instead of cuts of beef it’s made with ground venison!
 I season, cook, and store my venison burgers very similar to regular hamburgers, so if you've made beef burgers you can make deer burgers!

-Ground venison incredibly flavorful meat that is hearty and filling.
+Ground venison meat is an incredibly flavorful meat that is hearty and filling.
 Some people say it tastes gamey, but I believe with the right seasoning and technique, you’ll like this easy venison burger recipe better than beef!

 Ingredients for this recipe